About Raking Light

 We would be delighted to host reports of visits by other people to places of interest, and if you would like to get in contact we’d love to hear from you.
 We also aim to build up a library of book reviews on the subject and associated folklore, so if books are your thing, do get in contact!

-You can find some more information about us below:
+You can find some more information about us, and our most frequent contributors, below:

 Anthea and Linda